MYAS/Gopher State Guidelines for Organizations

 The MYAS recognizes organizations that promote and implement programs for multiple age/grade levels.
 We do not recognize single teams formulated by any individual(s) not affiliated with or recognized by a recognized organization as described above or a bona fide association.

 MYAS/Gopher State Baseball is a community-based program.
-Participating teams must be comprised of players who are from the community in which their parent or legal guardian resides or in which they attend school.
-The MYAS will recognize a team if they arederived from a bona fide association (consisting of multiple teams of perpetual nature) or a school program within their boundaries according to their bylaws.
+Participating teams must be comprised of players who are from the community in which their parent or legal guardian resides or for the school they attend.
+The MYAS will recognize a team if they are derived from a recognized bona fide association (consisting of multiple teams of perpetual nature) or a school program within their boundaries according to their bylaws.
 Generally, association boundaries are based on a city’s limits or a high school district attendance area.
-The MYAS will not knowingly allow renegade and/or all-star teams to participate in the league.
+The MYAS will not knowingly allow open, all-star, independent, and/or Club/Academy-All Star teams to participate in the league.
 These guidelines are established to maintain a community-based orientation.

 If an individual within your association is requesting to participate with a different association, an “Official Player Waiver” MUST be completed and submitted to the MYAS office for approval prior to participation.
 The waiver process is only valid if the current association is willing to waive the individual out of their association and the receiving association is willing to waive them into their association.
-Eachindividual requesting to be waived out of their home association must complete a waiver.
+If an individual is not waiving into their neighboring association, a waiver must be completed by every association that is geographically in between the two associations.
+Each individual requesting to be waived out of their home association must complete a waiver.

 The MYAS/Gopher State Baseball Board of Advisors reserves the right to rule on all waiver situations.

-- On an annual basis, athletes must try out and compete with the travel association within the community where they reside or attend school.
+- On an annual basis, athletes must try out and compete with the travel association within the community where they reside or for the school they attend.
 Exception: In situations involving "split families," the athlete may participate with the association closest to the mother or father's residence.

 - If there is not a travel association within the community where the athlete resides or attends school, or if the athlete has been cut or restricted from the association, they may participate with a recognized bordering association.